 In addition, the Belbin Accredited Team Coaching Programme has been fully Accredited by the Association for Coaching (AC), and has been approved as an Accredited Diploma in Team Coach Training (ADTCT).

-Click for programme details - first intake Jan 2024
+Click for full details - second intake June 2024

 Training and consultancy often entail an 'expert' intervening and imparting expertise and knowledge to deliver a prescribed solution.